Paul Tergat: Career

 Tergat won five straight IAAF World Cross Country Championships titles, 1995 to 1999, which was a record.
 Says Tergat, "Cross country is what I always liked most.
 It was my world, my passion.
 Before the IAAF introduced the short course in 1998, all the world class athletes from 1500 m to the marathon were in the same race."

 He won the Lisbon Half Marathon in 2000, setting a new course record and personal best of 59:06.
 He won the race again in 2005 with a time of 59:10.
 Tergat's achievements also include 5 victories in the traditional Saint Silvester Road Race, the most important event in Latin American street racing.
 He holds the record for the present 15 km distance, which he established in 1995.
-His performances in the Saint Silvester race have earned him celebrity status in Brazil.
+His performances in the Saint Silvester race earned him celebrity status in Brazil.

 He has had an intense rivalry with his friend Haile Gebrselassie of Ethiopia.
-In the Olympic Games 10,000m finals of both 1996 Atlanta Olympics and 2000 Sydney Olympics, he was defeated by Gebrselassie by slim margins.
-In 2000, the margin of victory was only nine hundredths of a second.
+In the Olympic Games 10,000m finals of both the 1996 Atlanta Olympics and the 2000 Sydney Olympics, he was defeated by Gebrselassie by slim margins.
+In 2000, the margin of victory was only nine-hundredths of a second.

 Tergat finished second to Gebrselassie in the 1997 and 1999 World Championships in Athletics at 10,000 m, and finished third in the 1995 version of that race, behind Gebrselassie and Moroccan Khalid Skah.

-On the track, Tergat broke Gebrselassie's 10,000-metre world record on 22 August 1997 in Brussels with a time 26:27.85 minutes.
-The record was broken again by Gebrselassie in 1998 (time 26:22:75), but Tergat's time remains a Kenyan record (as of 2014).
+On the track, Tergat broke Gebrselassie's 10,000-metre world record on 22 August 1997 in Brussels with a time of 26:27.85 minutes.
+The record was broken again by Gebrselassie in 1998 (time 26:22:75), but Tergat's time remains a Kenyan record (as of 2024).
 On the road, Tergat broke the half marathon world record on 4 April 1998 in Milan by running in 59:17 minutes.
 (Tergat had run 58:51 minutes at the Stramilano half marathon in 1996, but a misplaced cone made the course slightly too short and no record was allowed.)
 The previous record, 59:47 minutes was set by Moses Tanui in 1993.
 Tergat's world record was broken in 2005 by Samuel Wanjiru, another Kenyan.

 When Tergat raced Gebrselassie in the London Marathon in 2002, it was Tergat who beat Gebrselassie; Tergat was in second place behind then world record holder Khalid Khannouchi.
 The three runners raced again in the 2007 version with Tergat being the only one of them to finish.

 He became an IOC member at the 125th IOC Session in Buenos Aires in September 2013.